eugeniop/blog/_posts/2019-08-30-an-ivr-for-collecting-rainfall-data.markdown

 The middleware makes the main app quite compact.
 I like that as I plan to add other functions to the menu later on for other collection activities.

 > Also, notice that the middleware returns *an array* of functions.
-The first one is Twilio's own method signature that ensures all requests come from your account.
+The first one is Twilio's method signature that ensures all requests come from your account.